 Novice nursing students have no experience of the situations in which they are expected to perform.
 To give them entry to these situations and allow them to gain the experience necessary for skill development, students are taught about situations in terms of objective attributes.
 Features of a task can be recognized without situational experience.
 Nursing students must be given rules to guide their performance.

-NUR 111, Fundamentals of Nursing is where novice nursing students are taught objective attributes such as weight, intake and output, temperature, blood pressure, pulse and other measurable parameters of a patient’s condition.
+NUR 111, Nursing 1: Basic Needs is where novice nursing students are taught objective attributes such as weight, intake and output, temperature, blood pressure, pulse and other measurable parameters of a patient’s condition.